My Garden: A Bit of Japan in the NetherlandsA penchant for growing Bonsai trees inspires gardener Ramon Smit to create a full-scale Japanese garden

-“We bought our 1920s red-brick home in Gouda nine years ago because of the price and the size of the garden behind it.
+“We bought our 1920s red-brick home in Gouda because of the price and the size of the garden behind it.
 Even before we signed the contract, I already had in mind that it must be a Japanese-style garden,” says Smit.

 One of Smit’s favorite hobbies, and the inspiration behind his garden, is growing Bonsai trees.
 Here, he applies the art on a large scale.

 Inspired by one of his other hobbies—growing Bonsai trees—Smit had the ultimate goal of creating a Japanese garden true to Japanese standards.
-He embarked on his ambitious project in the spring of 2005, working with a low budget, scant gardening experience, and a little help from his friends.
+He embarked on his ambitious project, working with a low budget, scant gardening experience, and a little help from his friends.

 Hand-laid rock formations create a small pond and waterfall.
 A Japanese-style lantern and Japanese maple add oriental flair.